WOA-Project/MSM8994-8992-NT-ARM64-Drivers/README.md

 **Cellular disclaimers**

 We've also been telling people on engineering devices to make backups, this is especially true here.
-Flashing an entire eMMC img on engineering devices will not only risk you damaging the device, but you will also lose for *ever* the modem partitions for *your* phone.
+Flashing an entire eMMC image on engineering devices will not only risk damaging the device, it will also lose for *ever* the modem partitions for *your* phone.
 Those are unique, there's ways to recover them but it's borderline legal.
 If you do not have the correct modem partitions for your device, you will *never* get Cellular to work on your device.
 You have been warned.